itsaky/yuvakriti/docs/compiler-optimizations.md

 ## Operand stack size computation

-For `Code` attributes (both top-level or method-level), the maximum number of operands on the operand stack at any point during the instruction execution, is calculated at compile-time.
+For `Code` attributes (both top-level or method-level), the maximum depth of the operand stack at any point during the instruction execution, is calculated at compile-time.
 This makes it possible to allocate the operand stack of exactly the required size.